DogsIRLOrg/DogsIRL/README.md

 That's right: infinite dogs. ♾🐶

 Dog owners are active, so it feels important to us that our application live in the mobile space.
 To support that mobile application, we have built a backend RESTful API in ASP.NET Core to fulfill the demand for pups.
-We securely store user data using Microsoft's Identity Server, and host our backend and databases on Microsoft Azure.
+We securely store user data using Microsoft's Identity, and host our backend and databases on Microsoft Azure.

 [Link to the Github Project for our backend API](https://github.com/401FinalProjectOrg/DogsIRL-API)